Bauddhik-Geeks/Resource-Finder/README.md

 # Resource-Finder
+# Resource-explorer

 Knowledge is everywhere but in this modern world of so much knowledge it become difficult to gather it when you require it.
 Here's presenting to you all a website that will have all the useful Developer Resources which is made by you all, for all of us.

+Knowledge is everywhere but in this modern world of so much knowledge it become difficult to acquire it.
+Here's presenting to you all , a website that will contain all the useful Developer Resources which is made by you all, for all of us.

 Website: [Resource-Finder](http://bauddhikgeeks.tech/Resource-Finder)